Mberenice/onlinewebsite/README.md

+                     Htcdoc Directory

+This project is an online bookstore created as a personal class project.
+The objective was to develop a website where users can browse and purchase different books online.
+This website allows users to view available books, check book details, see remaining stock on the design end, and get notifications if books are sold out when attempting to purchase them.
+The website is built using HTML, CSS, JavaScript, and PHP, with XAMPP used for database management.

 The `htdocs` directory contains all the HTML files necessary for the web application.
 Below is a brief overview of its contents and setup instructions:

 Contents